Mohamed-hussain-pro/cgi-task/README.md

 We ask you to use JavaScript as the programming language, the choice of framework is up to you leave.
 Good luck!

+The average temperature of all machines over time ???